TUM-Dev/NavigaTUM/server/main-api/README.md

 You can exchange `--base-url=http://localhost:3003` to `--base-url=https://nav.tum.de` for the full public API, or restrict your scope using an option like `--endpoint=/api/search`.

+### Approval tests

+Some of our tests are approval tests.
+Please install [insta](https://insta.rs/docs/quickstart/) to have a working environment.

+You can then run `cargo insta test` instead of `cargo test` to review the needed changes.
+If you don't want to do this, using the version we provide via CI is fine, but the DX is way better with the correct tooling.

 ## License

 This program is free software: you can redistribute it and/or modify